international payments

 International wire transfers

-An international wire transfer is a common method for cross-border payments that allows money to be moved quickly and securely with no need to exchange cash.
+An international wire transfer is a common method for cross-border payments that allows money to be sent quickly and securely with no need to exchange cash.
 How does it work?
 The sender provides the bank with instructions to transfer money to a recipient who’s based in a different country.
-In other words, transactions like these are initiated from a specific bank in one country to another in a different location.
+In other words, transactions like these are initiated from a specific bank accounts in one country to another in a different location.

 The movement of funds across borders is facilitated through established wire networks specific to different regions.
 The most renowned among these is the SWIFT network which carries over five billion financial transactions a year.
 It assigns a unique identifier code to each recipient and shares this information with banks that support international payments.